Kristina från Duvemåla: Bømlo Teater, Norwegian premiere, fully staged version (2021)

-In August 2021, the first fully staged production was played on the outdoor stage at Bømlo Teater in Bømlo on the west coast of Norway.
+In August 2021, the first fully staged production was played on the outdoor stage at Bømlo Teater in Bømlo Municipality on the west coast of Norway.
 The version was the same as the one developed for the Helsinki production.
 It was played for the first time in Norwegian, translated by Runa Våge Krukhaug.
 The production was directed by Jostein Kirkeby-Garstad, and conducted by musical director Gunvald Ottesen.